-- We want to talk a bit about sexual assault, but not in too much detail - just enough so that everyone's on the same page and can identify what sexual assault is, and what to do about it. - Sexual violence is a big issue in Aotearoa (and everywhere else in the world, unfortunately). - You will have seen lots of social media campaigns highlighting this issue, such as the #metoo movement or #yesallwomen. - Looking at the statistics can show how common and big this problem is.
+- We want to talk a bit about sexual assault, but not in too much detail - just enough so that everyone's on the same page and can identify what sexual assault is, and what to do about it. - Sexual violence is a big issue in Aotearoa (and everywhere else in the world, unfortunately). - You will have seen lots of social media campaigns highlighting this issue, such as the #metoo movement or #yesallwomen.

+- Looking at the statistics can show how common and big this problem is.
 Research suggests that the figures are: - Up to one in three girls and one in seven boys will have been subject to unwanted sexual experiences by the time they are 16 years old - A third of victims of sexual violence are aged 16 to 19 years old, and over half are under 25 years old - Māori girls and women are nearly twice as likely than the general population to be the victims of sexual violence, with Pasifika and migrant women also at a greater risk - Only 9 in 100 sexual assaults are likely to be reported (which means 90% of all sexual assault is not reported!), only three of those go to court, and of those three only one will result in a conviction.
-The reality is that victims of abuse are unlikely to see their abuser go to prison. - The majority of offenders are known to the victim 'total stranger' assaults are just 16% and 'offenders the victim met within the last 24 hours' are another 15% - There are various sexual crimes, including sexual violation, indecent assault and incest. - Sexual violation: encompasses both "rape" and "unlawful sexual connection" - Rape: must be man on woman, must involve penetration of penis into vagina - Unlawful sexual connection: this is not gendered, and does not need to involve penetration - Indecent assault: kissing, caressing or touching any part of someone's body

-- Incest or sexual conduct with a dependent family member - Grooming: if an adult meets up with a young person (under 16) after 'grooming' them online, and intends to commit sexual assault, the meeting itself is a crime - There are also crimes for attempting any of these behaviours, for example, attempted rape is a crime - To see if there may be signs of sexual abuse, domestic violence or child abuse in your or a loved one's home, take the quiz at: www.burstingthebubble.com.
+The reality is that victims of abuse are unlikely to see their abuser go to prison. - The majority of offenders are known to the victim 'total stranger' assaults are just 16% and 'offenders the victim met within the last 24 hours' are another 15% - There are various sexual crimes, including sexual violation, indecent assault and incest. - Sexual violation: encompasses both "rape" and "unlawful sexual connection" - Rape: must be man on woman, must involve penetration of penis into vagina - Unlawful sexual connection: this is not gendered, and does not need to involve penetration - Indecent assault: kissing, caressing or touching any part of someone's body - Incest is sexual conduct between a grandparent or parent and child, siblings or half-siblings - Grooming: If an adult meets up with a young person (under 16) after 'grooming" them online or in-person, and intends to commit sexual assault, the meeting itself is a crime - There are also crimes for attempting any of these behaviours, for example, attempted rape is a crime - To view several common myths about sexual abuse and seek support, contact HELP Auckland at: - Phone: 0800 623 1700 - Website: www.helpauckland.org.nz/sexual-abuse- myths-busted